Skip to main content

 View the Output Table

-The identity resolution results end up in the output table in the same database you specified previously.
+The identity resolution results end up in the output table in the application database under the schema “lr_job_schema”.

 Once you've confirmed that the output table has been generated, see the appropriate section below for information on the output table format for the type of identity resolution operation that was run.